Israela

 Picture

 I used to consider myself lucky.
 I never really knew what my values were – beyond, of course, the need not to kill or hurt anyone; because it is only when our values are stretched beyond that line in the sand that we learn what we are willing to fight for.
-People in Israel are faced with that line in this historical fiction, on a daily basis.
+All the characters in Israela face that line in the sand.

-Learn why Israela is a tale as fated and mythical as the Bible; as modern and concrete as the latest explosion in a Jerusalem coffee house.
-Discover for yourselves how this is a story of one multifaceted family, of love and violence, of individuals desperately seeking answers, seeking peace under war.
+Israela is a tale as fated and mythical as the Bible; as modern and concrete as the last mortar attack.
+Discover yourselves in a story of one multifaceted family, of love and violence, of individuals desperately seeking answers, seeking peace under war.

 Excerpt: